 The value analysis uses the assigns clauses provided for library functions.
-It neither takes advantage of nor tries to check assigns clauses of functions whose implementation is also available.
+It neither takes advantage of nor tries to check assigns clauses of functions whose implementation is also available, except when option -val-use-spec is used (section 5.3.2).